nickbrandt/GitLab/doc/development/merge_request_performance_guidelines.md

    this operation usually can take seconds, and can time out,
 1. It is very inefficent to get entries for page at higher ordinals, like 1000.
-   The database has to sort and iterate all previous items, and this operation usually can result in exponential complexity put on database.
+   The database has to sort and iterate all previous items, and this operation usually can result in substantial load put on database.

 ## Badge counters